 - Dominant guinea pigs are more common because just one parent pig has to pass it along in order for it to be found in the baby guinea pig.
-Dominant guinea pigs are characterized by short hair length, curls, fur, straight hair, and dark eyes.
+Dominant guinea pigs are characterized by short hair, curls, fur, straight hair, and dark eyes.

-- The recessive guinea pig is not commonly found because both parents have to pass it on to be found in baby guinea pig to possess that gene.
-Recessive guinea pigs have long hair, red eyes, and smooth and curly fur, not rosettes.
+- The recessive guinea pig is not commonly found because both parents have to pass it on to be found in baby guinea pigs to possess that gene.
+These guinea pigs have long hair, red eyes, and smooth and curly fur, not rosettes.

 Being a herd animal, guinea pigs appreciate becoming a part of a group.
-If you have a pair or group of guinea pigs, same gender or same group is an effective way to prevent accidental pregnancies.
+If you have a pair or a group of guinea pigs, having the same gender of guinea pigs is an effective way to prevent accidental pregnancies.

-Male guinea pigs are more likely to fight with diseases.
-The preventive health care of short-haired American Satin guinea pig goes beyond annual veterinary checkup.
-Grooming is an essential part of maintaining good health.
+Male guinea pigs are more likely to struggle with diseases.
+The preventive health care of short-haired guinea pigs is needed at least once a year.
+Grooming is also an essential part of maintaining good health.

 Any unusual discharge from ears, mouth, lumps, eyes, nose or anus or any strange smell or abnormality requires a veterinarian checkup.
 Maintaining a good diet is the best way to eliminate any health issues.
 Hay is necessary due to fiber intake.
-Eating of hay wears down their frequently growing teeth.
+Eating of hay also wears down their ever-growing teeth.

-Grooming of short-haired guinea pig is done all by themselves or their cage friends.
-The owners need to clean the grease gland, give them a regular bath and a thorough brushing in a direction in which their hair grows.
-It can be quickly done when you hold them or after taking them for a regular checkup to the vet.
+Grooming of short-haired guinea pigs is usually done all by themselves or their cage friends.
+The owners need to clean their grease gland, give them a regular bath and a thorough brushing in a direction in which their hair grows.

-As we already talked about long-haired guinea pig breeds now, it is time to decide which breed to adopt.
-If you are unable to determine which breed of guinea pigs you would like to take as a pet, certain deciding factors can help you reach a decision:
+As we have already talked about long-haired guinea pig breeds, now it is time to decide which breed to adopt.
+If you are unable to determine which breed of guinea pigs you would like to take as a pet, we have prepared certain deciding factors that can help you reach a decision:

 - If you cannot spend a lot of time on maintaining your guinea pig, go for a short haired breed.

-- If you want to show off cute curls of your guinea pig, you might want to opt for long-haired ones.
+- If you want to show off the cute curls of your guinea pig to someone, then you might want to opt for long-haired ones.

-- If you have never adopted a similar animal before, it is better to start with any short haired guinea pig breed because of a minor hassle for maintaining health and looks.
+- If you have never adopted a similar animal before, it is better to start with any short haired guinea pig breed because of fewer difficulties with maintaining health and looks.